-Please support our work for seriously ill patients, their care partners, and those who are uninsured and have no one.
+Thank you for supporting our work for seriously ill patients, their families who care for them, and those who are uninsured and have no one.

 “So many times a doctor makes a brief visit to a hospital room and when further questions come up they are nowhere to be found.
 Having a resource that will enable you to ask the right questions and get the information which will help you care for your loved one, or in some cases, help keep them alive, is invaluable.”